mvac7/SDCC_TEXTMODE_MSXROM_Lib/docs/HOWTO.md

 ## 1 Description

-This project is a library of functions for creating aplications in text mode.

-Works in T1 (screen 0, 40 columns), T2 (screen 0, 80 columns), and G1 (screen 1, 32 columns) modes.
+C function library with functions for developing text-mode applications.
+Includes functions for screen initialization and printing of texts and numbers.

+Supports the following display modes:
+- Text1 (Screen 0, 40 columns)
+- Text2 (Screen 0, 80 columns) Requires MSX with V9938 and BIOS that supports this mode.
+- Graphic1 (Screen 1, 32 columns)

+In this project you will find two libraries for different environments:
-It uses the functions from the MSX BIOS, so it is designed to create applications in ROM format or binaries on MSX BASIC.
+- **textmode_MSXBIOS** Uses the MSX BIOS.
+It takes up very little memory.
+You can use it to develop applications in ROM format or programs that run from MSX BASIC environment.
+- **textmode_MSXDOS** Uses the MSX BIOS functions via inter-slot call (CALSLT).
+You can use it to develop applications for the MSX-DOS environment.

-It is designed to develop MSX applications using Small Device C Compiler (SDCC), although it is an opensource project.
-Feel free to use part or all of it to adapt it to other systems or development environments.
+This library is designed to develop MSX applications using Small Device C Compiler [`SDCC`](http://sdcc.sourceforge.net/).

-I have adapted a routine for converting a 16 Bits value to ASCII for printing numbers, extracted from the Baze collection [(WEB)](http://baze.sk/3sc/misc/z80bits.html#5.1).

-This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).
+These libraries are part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

+This project is open source under the [MIT license](LICENSE).
+You can add part or all of this code in your application development or include it in other libraries/engines.

 <br/>